 It also helps your child identify and convey what kind of reader he is.
 When someone asks what type of books he likes, he might respond with, “I enjoy reading historical fiction,” or “I prefer poetry.”

 Exposure to different genres opens your child's eyes up to the enormous range of books that are available.
 Here are 10 popular reading genres to share, along with book suggestions.

-Realistic Fiction - Stories that are made up but could happen in real life.
+Realistic fiction is a genre of stories that are made up but could happen in real life.

 3. Wonder by R.J.
 Palacio (ages 10 and up)

-Historical Fiction - Stories that didn’t really happen, but are based on events in history.
+Historical fiction is a genre of stories that didn’t really happen, but are based on events in history.

 1. I Survived series by Lauren Tarshis (ages 7 and up)